quicwg/base-drafts/draft-ietf-quic-tls.md

 corresponding key and IV are created from that secret as defined in
 {{protection-keys}}.
 The header protection key is not updated.

-The endpoint uses the key and IV to protect all subsequent packets, clears the Key Update Permitted bit, and toggles the value of the low Key Phase bit.
+The endpoint clears the Key Update Permitted bit, and toggles the value of the low Key Phase bit, and uses the updated key and IV to protect all subsequent packets.

 An endpoint MUST NOT initiate more than one key update at a time.
-A new key cannot be used until the endpoint has successfully processed a packet with a matching Key Phase and the Key Update Permitted bit set.
+A subsequent key update can only be performed after the endpoint has successfully processed a packet with a matching Key Phase and the Key Update Permitted bit set.
 Together, these indicate that the key update was received and acted on.

 Once an endpoint has received and successfully processed packets with the same Key Phase value, this indicates that the peer has also updated keys.
 The